se-edu/se-book/integration/approaches/topDownVsBottomUp/outcomes.md

-:trophy: Can explain how integration approaches vary based on top-down or bottom-up integration :three:
+:trophy: Can explain how integration approaches vary based on the order of integration :three: